Energizer (NYSE:ENR) Issues FY 2022 Earnings Guidance

 Energizer (NYSE:ENR) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $3.000-$3.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.490.
 The company issued revenue guidance of -.

-A number of research analysts have issued reports on the company.
-Morgan Stanley cut their price objective on Energizer from $51.00 to $46.00 and set an overweight rating for the company in a report on Monday, November 15th.
-Zacks Investment Research cut Energizer from a hold rating to a strong sell rating and set a $34.00 price objective for the company. in a report on Monday, October 4th.
-Finally, Citigroup cut their price objective on Energizer from $51.00 to $42.00 and set a neutral rating for the company in a report on Monday, August 9th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $48.33.
+Several equities research analysts have weighed in on the company.
+Morgan Stanley lowered their price target on Energizer from $51.00 to $46.00 and set an overweight rating for the company in a report on Monday, November 15th.
+Citigroup lowered their price target on Energizer from $51.00 to $42.00 and set a neutral rating for the company in a report on Monday, August 9th.
+Finally, Zacks Investment Research downgraded Energizer from a hold rating to a strong sell rating and set a $34.00 price target for the company. in a report on Monday, October 4th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $48.33.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
-Investors of record on Tuesday, November 30th will be issued a $0.30 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
+Shareholders of record on Tuesday, November 30th will be issued a $0.30 dividend.
+This represents a $1.20 dividend on an annualized basis and a yield of 3.05%.
 The ex-dividend date is Monday, November 29th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 3.15%.
-Energizer’s dividend payout ratio is 57.69%.
+Energizer’s payout ratio is presently 57.69%.

-Hedge funds have recently made changes to their positions in the stock.
-Janus Henderson Group PLC acquired a new stake in Energizer in the third quarter worth about $243,000.
-BNP Paribas Arbitrage SA increased its position in Energizer by 38.3% in the third quarter.
-BNP Paribas Arbitrage SA now owns 11,429 shares of the company’s stock worth $446,000 after purchasing an additional 3,164 shares during the period.
-Finally, Morgan Stanley increased its position in Energizer by 54.0% in the second quarter.
-Morgan Stanley now owns 261,063 shares of the company’s stock worth $11,221,000 after purchasing an additional 91,559 shares during the period.
-Hedge funds and other institutional investors own 88.53% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+Janus Henderson Group PLC acquired a new position in Energizer in the third quarter valued at approximately $243,000.
+BNP Paribas Arbitrage SA increased its position in shares of Energizer by 38.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 11,429 shares of the company’s stock valued at $446,000 after buying an additional 3,164 shares in the last quarter.
+Finally, Morgan Stanley increased its position in shares of Energizer by 54.0% in the second quarter.
+Morgan Stanley now owns 261,063 shares of the company’s stock valued at $11,221,000 after buying an additional 91,559 shares in the last quarter.
+88.53% of the stock is owned by institutional investors.

 Receive News & Ratings for Energizer Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Energizer and related companies with MarketBeat.com's FREE daily email newsletter.